The Jewish Museum of Hohenems maintains close relations to the descendants of Hohenems’ Jews in the whole world.

 After the 1860s, the legal situation in Switzerland and Austria improved substantially.
 In St. Gall (1863) and in all of Switzerland (1866), Jews now were allowed to settle, and in Tyrol and the rest of Austria with the new constitution of 1867, Jews were granted equal rights to marry and settle anywhere.
 As a result, many Jewish families left Hohenems for good.
 By the end of the century, the Jewish community, once more than 550 souls, melted down to less than 100, while newly founded communities in places like St. Gall, Merano or Triest were formed by many Jews from Hohenems as well as other places.

 Many families migrated this way to Switzerland, Southern Tyrol, Germany or Italy.
 Since the early 19th century, Jews from Hohenems also went overseas in large numbers.
 Today, their descendants live in the US and Switzerland, in Australia and Italy, in Great Britain, Israel and Spain, France and Belgium, but also in Germany and Austria.

 They form a Hohenems Diaspora, that even after persecution, deportation and murder of the last Hohenems’ Jews in the Holocaust, is deeply affected by the memory of 300 years of life in a flourishing community in Hohenems.
 Many of them aren’t Jews anymore for several generations, but they still feel like part of this Diaspora.
-In 2008, members of these families met again for the second international descendants reunion.
-The next reunion is already scheduled, for 2017 when the charter of protection (letter of privilege) from Hohenems will turn 400.
+In 2017, on the occasion of the 400th anniversary of the Hohenems Letter of Protection of 1617, the third and largest reunion to date took place with 180 participants.